Sphereon-SDK/easy-blockchain-sdk/csharp-net35/docs/AllApi.md

 <a name="nextentrybyrequest"></a>
 # **NextEntryByRequest**
-> AnchoredEntryResponse NextEntryByRequest (string context, string chainId, Entry entry, DateTime? currentAnchorTime = null)
+> AnchoredEntryResponse NextEntryByRequest (string context, string chainId, Entry entry)

 Get the entry after the supplied entry Id (the next) in the provided chain